‘My fear right now is Western countries falling for Israeli propaganda’

 He holds the EU accountable for its “silence” over the “massacre” of Gazans.

-The details around Tuesday’s explosion at al-Ahli Arab Hospital in Gaza City are still being debated, with Israel and Palestinian Islamic Jihad trading blame for the horrific incident.
+The cause of Tuesday’s explosion at al-Ahli Arab Hospital in Gaza City is still being debated, with Israel and Palestinian Islamic Jihad trading blame for the horrific incident.

 Alfarra said of the EU’s position: “The silence has shocked me.
 It’s silence also in the US.
 It’s disturbing.”